 WSSC awards Indefinite Delivery and Indefinite Quantity (IDIQ) contracts for work on:

 All vendors interested in doing business with WSSC must be registered in the Supplier Portal.
 This is a web-based tool for suppliers and bidders interested in receiving announcements of bidding opportunities.
 For more information, review the IDIQ Webinar Presentation (PDF).

 WSSC is committed to working with small, local and minority businesses.
-The Small, Local and Minority Business Enterprise (SLMBE) Office supports WSSC’s Minority Business Enterprise (MBE) Program and Small Local Business Enterprise Program.
+The Office of Supplier Diversity and Inclusion (OSDI) supports WSSC’s Minority Business Enterprise (MBE) Program and Small Local Business Enterprise Program.